 So far the dishes that we tried are their best selling.
-From dim sum, duck, noodles and beverages.
+From dim sum, duck, noodles, and beverages.
 They also sell desserts too!

 Their duck dim sum and vegetable spring rolls are the best.
 Duck dim sum is best consumed while it is still hot and vegetable spring roll is best paired with their sweet and sour sauce.
 Dim sums are best when you are hungry because serving time is only around 10 minutes from the time you order your food.

-Singaporean Curry Laksa is fiance’s favourite, well I liked it too.
+Singaporean Curry Laksa is fiance’s favorite, well I liked it too.
 Ingredients are laksa noodles, chicken, prawns, tofu and fish balls.
 Small costs 40 dirhams and large 55 dirhams.
 Believe it or not, large is good for two people.

 Nasi Goreng.
 An Indonesian cuisine, ingredients are chicken satay, fried egg on top of fried rice and prawn crackers.
 The chicken satay is soft and chewy that makes you crave for more.
 This and Pad Thai are one of their best sellers.
 It only cost 50 dirhams for one dish.

-They serve different kinds of beverages from mocktails, iced tea, tea, soft drinks, juices, water and coffee.
+They serve different kinds of beverages from mocktails, iced tea, tea, soft drinks, juices, water, and coffee.
 The one I ordered was Strawberry Lemonade which is their best seller so far.
 Includes fresh strawberries, and mint leaves that’s why it has the minty effect.